 View the Q & A document at the ALA Web site.

-Librarians dealing with challenges are urged to contact theVermont Library Association Intellectual Freedom Committee Chair, Ray Brior at (802)635-1495) and the American Library Association Office for Intellectual Freedom Challenge Support at 800-545-2433, ext.
+Librarians dealing with challenges are urged to contact theVermont Library Association Intellectual Freedom Committee Chair and the American Library Association Office for Intellectual Freedom Challenge Support at 800-545-2433, ext.
 4223.